cyclotomicextension/Function-Approximation-without-Backpropagation/README.md

 # Regression using Forward Propagation

-This is a simple implementation of a regression problem using Forward Propagation.
-The code uses the numpy library to generate training data, and then trains a simple linear regression model using Forward Propagation.

-# Aim
+# Aim:

-The goal of this problem is to train a model to predict the value of a sine function given a set of input values.
+The goal of this implementation is to train a regression model to approximate a given function using an alternate approach to backpropagation.

-# Implementation
+Function Approximation in Regression.ipynb:

-The code starts by defining the target function as sin(x), which we want to predict.
-We then generate 500 random input values between -2pi and 2pi using the numpy library, and calculate the corresponding output values using the target function.
+The code starts by defining the target function, which we want to approximate.
+We then generate input values using the numpy library and calculate the corresponding output values using the target function.

 Next, we create positive and negative training sets by randomly selecting half of the training data points with positive output values, and half with negative output values.
 We then combine the positive and negative training sets to create our final training set.